kree-nickm/jscookie/README.md

 ```html
 <script src="https://kree-nickm.github.io/jscookie/jscookie.js"></script>
 ```
 Define a data-cookie attribute to any input, and that input will be saved to a cookie every time it is changed.
 When the user reloads the page, that element will have its value loaded from the cookie.
-Currently only works with inputs where the user types in text (text, number, etc.), single-selects, and textareas.

 To choose the actual cookie name where user data is stored, use a data-cookie-name attribute in the `<body>` tag.
 The default is "jscookie".